acfilok96/EmotionFlowIQ/README.md

-# Welcome to EmotionalFlowIQ! 🔗
+# Welcome to EmotionFlowIQ! 🔗

 ### About